-Soon, all new cars and vans will be subjected to a much tougher emissions test.
-As a result, a car’s quoted MPG and CO2 figures are set to be a lot lower, but you’re more likely to be able to reach these figures.
+From 1st September, every new vehicle will be subjected to a much tougher emissions test, called WLTP.
+As a result, a car’s quoted MPG and CO2 figures are set to be a lot lower, but these figures should be far more achievable in real-world driving scenarios.
+Read on to find out more.

-However, WLTP emissions tests are far more thorough and stringent.
-NEDC tests produced completely unrealistic figures that were impossible to replicate in real life.
-In tests, cars were run at a set speed without having to stop and start, and any acceleration and braking happened at a snail’s pace.
-Some manufacturers even set their cars up to know when they were being put through these tests, to cheat the system and produce outstanding figures.
+WLTP emissions tests are far more thorough and stringent, which is why the figures will be lower for many cars.
+NEDC tests produced completely unrealistic MPG and CO2 that no one could replicate in real life.
+Vehicles were driven at a set speed for a long period of time without having to stop and start.
+Any acceleration and braking happened at a snail’s pace, which is unfeasible and unsafe on the road.
+Many companies made the most of this lax approach by setting cars up to know when they were being tested, being able to 'cheat' the system and produce outstanding figures.

-This change comes into effect in September 2018, as vehicle emissions levels are becoming dangerously high in some places.
-WLTP is designed to more accurate to real situations, thanks to a more varied test cycle.
-A new part of the test features a real driving emissions (RDE) segment, which is taken on real roads.
+This change comes into effect on 1st September 2018, as dangerously high vehicle emissions levels are now becoming commonplace.
+WLTP is more accurate to real situations due to a more varied test cycle.
+A major new part of the test features a real driving emissions (RDE) segment, which is taken on real roads.
 It’s likely that there will still be a difference in the two figures, but by 2021 the margin will be much tighter.

 Car tax could increase with the full introduction of these new emissions tests.
 Some manufacturers have reported that their CO2 figures are up to 15% higher under WLTP compared to NEDC cycles, so the same car could cost you a bit extra in tax come September.